-People are starting to look for holiday content on Pinterest and this can be a great way to start capturing some of that holiday traffic.
-Plus, it’s our favorite way to look back on old posts that need some updating.
-And maybe you’ll add them into the editorial calendar too.
+People are starting to look for holiday content on Pinterest early and this can be a great way to start capturing some of that holiday traffic.
+It’s also our favorite way to look back on old posts that need some updating.
+And maybe you’ll add them to the editorial calendar to recirculate.
 Go through your past holiday posts and create fresh pins (check out our Canva pin templates HERE) and get them published to Pinterest and into your Tailwind Communities and queue.
 This will drive traffic to your website while you sleep!
 PS you can download our FREE Pinterest monthly content guide here for members.
 Not a member yet?
 Join today!

 4. Follow Up On Past Invoices